dsuyu1/aws-labs/README.md

 </div>

 A codebase of all the AWS labs and projects created in preparation for my AWS certifcations.
+[Currently working towards AWS Certified Solutions Architect - Associate](https://aws.amazon.com/certification/certified-solutions-architect-associate/). 🚀